nathan-barry/next-js-site/posts/modernity-and-nihilism.md

 ---
-title: "Modernity and Nihilism"
+title: "Modernity, Nihilism, And Discipline"
 date: "2022-07-01"
-exerpt: "My thoughts on rising mental illnesses, depression, nihilism and the causes."
+exerpt: "My thoughts on the pitfalls of unbridled modernity and how meaning can be found in constraints."
 ---
 ## Modern Times